Frequently Asked Questions for Notary in California

 Do your notaries visit medical health care facilities, hospitals, and nursing homes?

-Yes. we visit hospitals and nursing homes frequently.
-We understand these may be sensitive moments, we want to protect you and everyone moving forward.
-Our main concern is that the signer of the document can hold a full conversation with our notaries for everyone’s protection.
-(If this is questionable, read on here, “elderly and frail”.)
+Yes, we frequently visit hospitals and nursing homes.
+We understand that these may be sensitive moments, and we want to protect everyone involved.
+Our main concern is ensuring that the signer of the document can hold a full conversation with our notaries for the protection of all parties.
+If you have any questions regarding elderly or frail signers, please read our page titled “Elderly and Fragile.”

-During the Covid-19, coordinate a visit with nurses and hospital staff in advance.
-It is possible for us to meet with patients.
-Social workers and hospital staff can help with our approval.
-Health facility notaries need to be handled with care to protect the signers.
-We do take extra precautions to ensure everyone is protected.
-The signers must have satisfactory ID (see appointment prep page).
-The signer must be in a good state of mind to make sound decisions.
-The signer must not be under the influence of medications or any substances that will affect their decision making process.
-The signer must be willing to sign the documents on their own accord.
-Lastly, if signing in a skilled nursing facility or nursing home, the site ‘ombudsmen’ must be present for the signing of any health care related documents.
-We do ask a series of questions to ensure a signer is oriented, fully understanding the nature of the documents.
-This is for everyone’s protection.
+After the Covid-19 pandemic, there may be special guidelines that need following.
+Notarizing documents in healthcare facilities requires special care to ensure that signers are protected.
+We take extra precautions, and signers must have satisfactory identification (see our appointment prep page), be in a good state of mind to make sound decisions, and not be under the influence of medications or any substances that may affect their decision-making process.
+Signers must also be willing to sign the documents on their own accord.
+Finally, if signing in a skilled nursing facility or nursing home, the site’s ombudsman must be present for the signing of any healthcare-related documents.
+We ask a series of questions to ensure that the signer is oriented and fully understands the nature of the documents.
+This is for the protection of everyone involved.

 Does my document need to be completed entirely?
 Why can’t there be any blanks?